Toyota Unveils Plan For Hydrogen Powered Semi Truck

 So, clearly, we need nuclear powered cars" [wikipedia.org], because the only true energy source is uranium!

-H2 is actually gaining (small) market presence (Score:4, Informative)
+H2 is actually gaining (small) market presence (Score:5, Informative)

 A couple years ago I'd have agreed with you, but a lot has changed.